frankcortes/mini-js-bundler/readme.md

 **Disclaimer!
 Toy Project.
 Don't expect maintenance**

 A simple js builder tool with no config but the main file as a unique argument, works with commonjs modules.
+Totally commonjs complaint (see [doc](http://wiki.commonjs.org/wiki/Modules/1.1))

 ![Example about how works](./docs/example-output.jpg)